 which is linked on the right side of the page.

 Chuck is writing out the written music just the way I play the tune and putting each in a Dropbox so you can just go there and print whichever tune you want.
 The Dropbox is also linked to the right.

 The tunes are commonly known in the hammered dulcimer community and the Old Time and Celtic jamming world in general.
 When the project is finished, there will be around 100 tunes each with its own video and sheet music.
 Most of these tunes are available elsewhere and on Youtube, but usually the intent is performance, not teaching, so the tempo is fast, and you probably can't see what they are doing.
+You can also loop the videos to see them over and over or to play along with them.
 The tunes are all public domain.

 About Folk Tunes

 The thing to know about folk tunes is that they belong to us and we can do whatever we want with them.
 We can take whatever liberties we want with them, and as long as we haven't destroyed the basic character of the tune, what we have done is good.
 We make each tune a part of ourselves, and each time we play it, we may play it a little differently.
 But you can go somewhere and play your tune with others for the first time, and they will recognize it.
 As you all are playing the tune, you are listening to what each other is doing, and adjusting to that.
 Each time we play a tune we are recreating it.
 We are not transcribing something from written music that someone else has written, but creating the tune fresh from the heart.
 At that point the tune takes on a life of its own, and we create it a little different each time we play it.